Max-sudo/R-Projects/README.md

   -Percent of values equal to 0<br/>
   -Histogram of variable distributions<br/>

-In the future, a correlation report will also be added.
+Correlation report to be added soon, stay tuned!